Pomeroy, Pennsylvania

 Pomeroy is a census-designated place (CDP) in Sadsbury Township, Chester County, Pennsylvania, United States.
 The population was 401 at the 2010 census.

-It was once the northern terminus of the Pomeroy and Newark Railroad.
+It was once the northern terminus of the Pomeroy and Newark Railroad until passenger service was terminated in 1928.

 Geography

 Pomeroy is located at 39°57′51″N 75°53′11″W in the southeast corner of Sadsbury Township.
 Pennsylvania Route 372 passes through the center of the village, connecting Coatesville 3 mi to the east with Parkesburg 1 mi to the west.

 According to the United States Census Bureau, the CDP has a total area of 0.86 km2, of which 0.85 sqkm is land and 0.01 sqkm, or 0.88%, is water.

 Demographics

+Education

+The school district is Coatesville Area School District.